SELECTING THE PROPER EMERGENCY PARACHUTE

-When deciding which parachute system to purchase there are several things to consider.
-First and most important is your weight.
-It is imperative that you choose a parachute canopy that is designed to carry your weight, plus the weight of whatever you might be carrying along.
+It is imperative (absolutely mandatory) that you choose a parachute canopy that is designed to carry your weight, plus the weight of whatever you might be carrying along.
 Using a parachute that is not compatible with your weight can result in serious injury.
+Softie Parachute Systems have a weight limit of 180 lb, 240 lb or 275 lb, depending on the model.
+The weight and deployment speed limitations on the parachute canopy can be located on the data panel attached to the parachute canopy.
+The fit of the parachute system is an important consideration as well.

-While on the ground, besides good storage habits, get to know your parachute rigger.
+Get to know your parachute rigger.
 If you do not have a local rigger get referrals from a fellow pilot or the manufacturer of your parachute system.
 Make sure that the rigger is familiar with your parachute system and has the proper packing instructions and manual before having it repacked.
 At the time of the repack ask your rigger to go over your parachute with you.
 Put it on and pull the ripcord.
 This will assure your awareness of the force it requires.
-(A 22# pull is the maximum that the TSO allows.)
+(A 22 lb pull is the maximum that the TSO allows.)

 Establish a preflight routine of inspecting your parachute.
 The condition of the parachute can be directly related to your safety.
 A small oversight could create a safety hazard.
-Check the fabric for stains or wear and mildew.
-Inspect the hardware, be sure snaps function properly and check for corrosion.
-Look for fraying or nicks in the webbing and inspect for broken or missing stitches.
-Perform a pin check on the ripcord by lifting the pin protector flap and making sure the pins are straight and extend through the closing loop at least ½".
+Check the fabric for stains, wear and mildew.
+Inspect the hardware; be sure snaps function properly and check for corrosion.
+Look for fraying or nicks in the webbing.
+Inspect for broken or missing stitches.
+Perform a pin check on the ripcord by lifting the pin protector flap and making sure the pins are straight and extend through the closing loop at least 0.5".
 Make sure that the handle extracts from the pocket easily.
-Also there should be no kinks or dents in the housing.
+There should be no kinks or dents in the ripcord housing.
 Finally inspect the packing data card.
 Check the last date of inspection and repack.
-FAA regulations require a parachute in use to have been packed within the last 180 days.
+In the USA, FAA regulations (14 CFR 91.307) require an emergency parachute in use to be inspected and packed by a licensed rigger within the last 180 days, or up to 1 year in countries that do not have a requirement.
 This preflight routine is mandatory to maintain the safety of your parachute.

 An emergency is not a good time to start thinking about emergency procedures.
 Plan in advance and know the three most important variables in the decision to leave your aircraft: attitude, altitude, and airspeed.

-Attitude is not only the attitude of your aircraft but also your personal attitude can effect your egress.
+Attitude, both the attitude of your aircraft and your personal attitude, can effect your egress.
 A tumbling aircraft can be almost impossible to exit.
+An 'I-will-survive' attitude is significantly more effective at attaining that survival than other less positive attitudes.
 Altitude is important because a higher altitude means a better chance of having a fully deployed parachute before impact.
 A general rule of thumb is: if you have pack opening above 1000 ft.
 AGL, you will have a fully deployed parachute before hitting the ground.
 Airspeed will also determine your exit.
 100 MPH is ideal for a fast opening parachute, however if you can trade off airspeed for altitude do so.

 The primary causes of most unsuccessful bailouts are not being prepared and waiting too long to make the decision to bailout.
 Using your parachute is most obviously your last option.
 Be familiar with your particular aircraft escape procedures and practice them often until they are second nature.
 You must be able to react instantly to save valuable time, altitude, and your life.
 If you don't have an emergency egress procedure for your aircraft the best time to develop one is before your next flight.